AlexandraFaria/HabitTracker/README.md

   - Calculate Current Streak per habit
   - Calculate Longest Streak per habit
-  - Total of check-off events in a month per habit
+  - Total check-off events per habit in a selected month
-  - Habit with the longest streak
+  - Calculate the habit with the longest streak of all habits in the specified frequency (daily or weekly)

 ## System Requirements